karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** Even at its inception, the web raised questions about information control, centralization, and access equality.
 Berners-Lee deliberately chose not to patent his invention, raising important questions about the commercialization of fundamental internet technologies.

-**Suggested Graphic:** Tim Berners-Lee's original diagram of the World Wide Web concept, or a photograph of the NEXT computer on which he developed the first web server.

 ## 1993: Mosaic Web Browser Released
 **Description:** The National Center for Supercomputing Applications (NCSA) released the Mosaic web browser, developed primarily by Marc Andreessen and Eric Bina.
 Unlike earlier text-based browsers, Mosaic featured a graphical user interface, inline images, and other user-friendly features that made the web accessible to non-technical users for the first time.